Fyssion/reddit-relink-bot/README.md

-# THIS REPO IS NOT FINISHED.
+# THIS BOT IS NOT FINISHED.

-Don't attempt to run it because it won't work.

 # Reddit ReLink